-Provide the audience with the information you want to pass along; this may include useful text, coupons and a call-to-action.
-By including a CTA, it take the guessing out allowing recipients to understand their next move.
+Provide the audience with the information you want to pass along; this may include using text, coupons and a call-to-action.
+By including a CTA, it takes the guessing out allowing recipients to understand their next move.
 This can ultimately increase customer response.

 Maximize the Space

-Keep your postcard clean and simple, without overload of visuals or text.
+Keep them clean and simple, without an overload of visuals or text.
 Use contrasting elements such as light and dark, large and small, and opposite colors to catch attention, but try to keep the elements balanced overall by distributing them relatively evenly in the design.

 Make sure any colored backgrounds or images fully extend into the bleed area for a professional look.
-Rounded corners, matte finish, velvet laminated, and other options including spot UV and stamped foil, can give your postcard a unique feel and look making it stand out from competitors.
+Rounded corners, matte finish, velvet laminated, and other options including Spot UV and Stamped Foil, can give them a unique feel and look making it stand out from competitors.

 Remember the Back

-Depending on how the postcard was delivered in the mail, sometimes the back displays first, so consider using that space to grab the attention of your audience.
+Depending on how they were delivered in the mail, sometimes the back displays first, so consider using that space to grab the attention of your audience.
 Both sides should work together to attract the reader’s interest and convey your business message.
-Always proofread your text and review the details of your postcard before finalizing.
-Postcards are a great way to attract the interest of your audience; spending time carefully designing a postcard can let you reap the rewards later.
+Always proofread your text and review the details before finalizing.
+They are a great way to attract the interest of your audience; spending time carefully designing a postcard can let you reap the rewards later.

 If you would like to request a custom design, contact one of our in-house graphic designers.
 They will be happy to assist with your project.